SujinSeong/electric-powered-wheelchair/README.md

 # Usability Evaluation
 For usability evaluation, all evaluations were conducted after participants completed the EPW driving task.
-The System Usability Scale (SUS) was used to assess the usabil-ity, using a 5-point Likert scale (Brooke,1996).
+The System Usability Scale (SUS) was used to assess the usability, using a 5-point Likert scale (Brooke,1996).
-Participants underwent usability as-sessment using the developed assessments: User Satisfaction Improvement, Spatial Efficiency, and ICT-Integrated Safety and Convenience Systems evaluations.
+Other assessment using the developed assessments: User Satisfaction Improvement, Spatial Efficiency, and ICT-Integrated Safety and Convenience Systems evaluations.

 1. The System Usability Scale (SUS)
 2. User Satisfaction Improvement (IU)